Sequoia Capital: Investments

 Investors, referred to as limited partners, contribute money to a fund that the firm's general partners then invest in business ventures.
 Its limited partners have primarily been university endowments, charitable foundations, and other large institutions.
 Sequoia specializes in seed stage, early stage, and growth stage investments in private technology companies, including those in the clean tech, consumer internet, crypto, financial services, healthcare, mobile, and robotics sectors.
 The firm has been often recognized for its strong track record of early investments.
 The firm has also distinguished itself from other top venture capital firms by diversifying its investments and not just focusing on U.S. early-stage venture capital.
 Sequoia is an umbrella brand for three different venture entities: one focused on the U.S. and Europe, another on India and Southeast Asia, and a third on China.
 Following the June 2023 announcement to make the three entities independent, from 2024 the ventures would no longer share investors or profits.

 A notable opportunity missed by Sequoia was the failure to invest in Facebook in its early days c.
 2005; John Naughton suggested that this failure led to "fear of missing out" and may have contributed to Sequoia's investing heavily in FTX in 2022, prior to its collapse in 2023.

+In May 2016, Sequoia Capital invested $1 million in Indian tax-filing startup ClearTax, as part of the company's $2 million seed round.
 In 2019, Hurun Research Institute identified Sequoia as the world's top unicorn investor, noting it had invested in one in five of all private companies valued at $1 billion or more.
 In July 2021, Sequoia published a piece about "the Latin American startup opportunity" that signaled it would increase its focus there.

 In October 2021, Sequoia announced the Sequoia Capital Fund, a new fund structure for its U.S. and European business.
 The fund structure is unique for VC funds as they are typically funds with a 10-year fund cycle instead of an open-ended evergreen fund.
 The Sequoia fund will no longer need to sell or distribute stock as in the usual VC fund cycle.
 Instead, limited partners who want liquidity can pull money out of the fund.
 Sequoia also announced it would become a RIA which would allow the firm more flexibility in its investments.
 In February 2022, Sequoia raised a $600 million Sequoia Crypto Fund.
 As one of the first sub-funds of Sequoia Capital Fund, the crypto fund will mainly invest in cryptocurrencies traded on third-party exchanges.